cloudquery/cloudquery/website/pages/how-to-guides/simple-analytics-to-bigquery.md

 ### Step 1.3: Add the Simple Analytics source plugin configuration file

-In the GitHub repository, create a new file called `simple-analytics.yml` and add the following content:
+In the git repository, create a new file called `simple-analytics.yml` and add the following content:

 ```yaml copy
 kind: source